UBIC-repo/Whitepaper/README.md

 *The numbers displayed are maximum numbers, assuming that one block is minted every minute

 # Additional distribution
-In addition to the distribution above, an additional 10% of coins are minted by the validator nodes.
-The dev fund also collects an additional reward of 10% that is halving every 525600 blocks until it will reach 1.25%
+In addition to the distribution above, 10% of coins are minted by the validator nodes.
+The dev fund also collects an additional reward of 10%, which halves every 525,600 blocks, until it reaches 1.25%

 # Sybil Resistance
-UBICs ability to resist sybil attacks is based on the security features of modern E-Passports.
+UBICs ability to resist Sybil attacks is based on the security features of modern E-Passports.
 You can join by scanning your E-Passport via NFC.
-Your Identity is NOT revealed that way thanks to a Proof of Signature Knowledge, there is only a unique hash of your passport stored on the blockchain, explained in more detail further down.
+Your identity will NOT be revealed, thanks to a Proof of Signature Knowledge.
+Instead, there is only a unique hash of your passport stored on the blockchain.
+More detail on this will be explained later.

-UBIC is currently restricted to be used in 28 countrys that fullfill all security requirements for UBIC to work sybil-proof at the moment.
-More participants may be able to join as soon as their Country follows more secure technical procedures regarding their E-Passports.
+UBIC is currently restricted for use in 28 countries which fulfill all security requirements for UBIC to work Sybil-proof.
+More participants may be able to join when their country follows more secure technical procedures regarding their E-Passports.

 # The E-Passport
-Electronic passports also sometimes known as biometric passports have already been introduced in many countries over the last decade.
-These passports provide additional security through NFC and Cryptographic technologies making its forgery virtually impossible.
+Electronic passports, sometimes known as biometric passports, have already been introduced in many countries through the last decade.
+These passports provide additional security through NFC and Cryptographic technologies, making forgery virtually impossible.
 The E-Passport is standardized by the DOC9303 paper from the ICAO, therefore all E-passports have to implement a set of required features.
-There is a little bit of freedom regarding the cryptographic algorithms used, some are not save enough for UBIC yet (for example Hong Kong used 3 as RSA exponent for until June 2019, while UBIC requires a big enough RSA exponent, 65537 or more), this is why not all passports can be used with UBIC.
+There is a bit of freedom regarding the cryptographic algorithms used, and some are not safe enough for UBIC yet.
+For example, Hong Kong used a 3 as their RSA exponent until June 2019, while UBIC requires a much bigger RSA exponent of 65537 or more.
+This is why all passports cannot be used with UBIC.

 ### The NFC chip
-The key part of the E-Passport is a NFC chip that is embed in it.
-This chip contains usually 32kb to 64kb of information distributed in several Data Groups.
+The key part of the E-Passport is the NFC chip that is embedded in it.
+This chip contains 32kb to 64kb of information distributed in several Data Groups:
- - Data Group 1 contains the Machine Readable Zone also known as MRZ, it includes information such as the first name, last name, date of birth and the date of expiration.
+ - **Data Group 1** contains the Machine Readable Zone also known as MRZ, it includes information such as the first name, last name, date of birth, and the date of expiration.
- - Data Group 2 contains the facial image
+ - **Data Group 2** contains the facial image.
- - Data Group 3 contains the fingerprints, it can only be accessed using something called the Extended Access Control which is only available to governments.
+ - **Data Group 3** contains the fingerprints.
+This group can only be accessed using the Extended Access Control, which is only available to governments.

-Finally the Document Security Object is a PKCS7 file that contains the hash of all the different Data Groups signed using a Document Signing Certificate issued by a government.
-In the case of UBIC only the Document Security Objects will be read out to generate a Proof of signature knowledge.
+Finally, the Document Security Object is a PKCS7 file that contains the hash of all the different Data Groups.
+This file is signed using a Document Signing Certificate issued by a government.
+In the case of UBIC, only the Document Security Objects will be read out to generate a Proof of Signature Knowledge.

 ### Basic Access Control
-Using NFC technology it is possible to read out passive tags that are up to 10cm away.
-Theoretically it would be possible to read out a passport through the pocket of someone.
-However this isn't that easy because of a security feature called Basic Access Control.
-If it is enabled the passport number, date of birth and date of expiry act like a password and have to be provided to NFC chip to read out the content.
+Using NFC technology, it is possible to read out passive tags that are up to 10cm away.
+Theoretically, it would be possible to read out a passport through someone’s pocket, however, this isn't easy because of a security feature known as the Basic Access Control.
+If enabled, the passport number, date of birth, and date of expiry act as a password, and must be provided for the chip to read out the content.

 ### Document Signing Certificates
-As described by DOC9303, Document Signing Certificate are issued at least once every three months and have a limited signing period after which the private key should be destroyed.
-This ensures that if one DSC is misused only a limited set of passports needs to be reissued.
-All DSCs have to be signed by a Country Signing Certificate Authority also known as CSCA.
+As described by DOC9303, the Document Signing Certificates are issued at least once every three months and have a limited signing period, after which the private key should be destroyed.
+This ensures that if one DSC is misused, only a limited set of passports must be reissued.
+All DSCs have to be signed by a Country Signing Certificate Authority (CSCA).

 ### Country Signing Certificates
-The Country Signing Certificates are issued by the CSCA, this entity has the highest level of privilege within the governmental Public Key Infrastructure.
+The Country Signing Certificates are issued by the CSCA.
+This entity has the highest level of privilege within the governmental Public Key Infrastructure.

 ### PKD
 The Public Key Directory is a service that provides the Country Signing and Document Signing Certificates.
-The link to download them is: https://pkddownloadsg.icao.int/ The PKD is not the only source where it is possible to to get those certificates, some governments publish their Country Signing Certificate and the ones of other countries they trust online, DSCs can also be found on passports themselves.
+The link to download them is: https://pkddownloadsg.icao.int/ The PKD is not the only source to get those certificates, as some governments publish their Country Signing Certificate, and the ones of other countries they trust, online.
+DSCs can also be found on passports themselves.

 # Proof of Signature Knowledge
-The Proof of Signature Knowledge is the key element that allows UBIC to operate by providing a way to decently and securely verify there is a link between an UBIC address and an unknown but genuine passport.
-It consists in proving the knowledge of a digital signature without revealing it.
+The Proof of Signature Knowledge is the key element that allows UBIC to operate.
+It does so by providing a way to decently and securely verify that there is a link between a UBIC address and an unknown but genuine passport.
+The Proof of Signature Knowledge proves the knowledge of a digital signature without revealing it.

 ### Algorithm for ECDSA
 #### generating the proof